 More open source scientific equipment at: http://www.appropedia.org/Open-source_Lab

-Joined about 10 years ago
+Joined over 10 years ago

 Western University's Free Appropriate Sustainability Technology (FAST) Research Group